alexeymorgunov/structbioinfo/README.md

 Instructions for the practical are below.
 [Answers](Answers.md) are available for reference.

 Just in case, I've made available all the [files](files) that you are otherwise supposed to download throughout the practical from their original sources.
+This may be useful if some analyses take too long to run on the servers.
+Check the relevant section in [Answers](Answers.md) for the exact links.

 [Lecture slides](StructBioInfo2018.pdf) from the lecture on 22 Feb 2018 are also available for reference.